 If after reviewing this information, you determine that you can meet the regulatory and operating requirements necessary, and are still interested in pursuing the chartering of a credit union, please fill out the form below.

-In the event you no longer feel chartering is feasible or an option, but are still interested in providing credit union services to your group, we may be able to recommend an already existing credit union your members may be able to join as a select employee group.
+In the event you no longer feel chartering is feasible or an option, but are still interested in providing credit union services to your group, we may be able to recommend an existing credit union as a partner.